US labour market added more jobs than forecast in February

 "We have a high standard for defining what maximum employment is and we think it will take some time to get there."

-There were nearly 10 million unemployed Americans in February, almost double the pre-pandemic level, underscoring a lengthy road to recovery for the labor market.
+There were nearly 10 million unemployed Americans last month, almost double the pre-pandemic level, underscoring a lengthy road to recovery for the labour market.

 Other areas of the economy, including housing and manufacturing, have recovered much more quickly.

-Private payrolls rose by 465,000 last month, which included job gains in food services, retail, health care and manufacturing, after rising 90,000 in January.
+Private payrolls rose by 465,000 last month.
+These included job gains in food services, retail, healthcare and manufacturing, after rising 90,000 in January.
 The 286,000 increase in employment at restaurants was the largest since July.

 Government jobs, meanwhile, declined by 86,000 in February, largely reflecting cutbacks in state and local education.

-The jobs report also showed the number of Americans without work for 27 weeks or longer, known as long-term unemployed, rose to 4.15 million, the highest since August 2013.
+The job report also showed that the number of Americans without work for 27 weeks or longer, known as long-term unemployed, rose to 4.15 million, the highest since August 2013.